kiendt07/jbroc.tk/site/content/posts/use-hugo-for-blogging.md

 I created my site by using [Hugo](http://gohugo.io), with `VEC` theme.
 Feel free to check that out.
 The domain `.tk` I used was registered on [Freenom](http://freenom.com), and [Github Pages](https://pages.github.com) for serving static files.
-So, last but not least, check my site usually guys ;)
+So, last but not least, check my site usually guys ;)  hahaha

 ### [JBroc.tk](http://jbroc.tk)